lyp-packages/smufl/README.md

-# lyp-smufl - SMuFL font support for lilypond
+# smufl: SMuFL font support for lilypond

 This package provides support for using SMuFL fonts in lilypond.